emnh/opengameart/README.md

 Perhaps I will create a image similarity search engine as well.
 It should be easy to do when already given the feature vectors of the images.

+Here follows some previews of the result of my labour:

 ![grid tsne crop result](https://emh.lart.no/publish/opengameart/gridtsne-crop2.png "Grid TSNE Cropped Preview")

 ![grid tsne scaled result](https://emh.lart.no/publish/opengameart/gridtsne-small.png "Grid TSNE Scaled Preview")

-Go to home page for full scale (50 MiB image: 6400x6400).
+Go to home page for full scale result (50 MiB image: 6400x6400, containing almost 10k 64x64 images).

 Home page: https://emh.lart.no/publish/opengameart/